The Unauthorized Autobiography

 And just who are THEY?

-That is a question that has plagued mankind for centuries.
-To my friends, both of them, I am a loud obnoxious middle-aged beer-drinker.
-To my parents, I was a loud obnoxious middle-aged beer-drinker.
-To my ex-wives, I am a loud obnoxious middle-aged beer-drinker.
-To my students, I am a loud obnoxious middle-aged know-it-all.
-More to the point, I am a high school Physics teacher formally of Williamstown, Willingboro, Delran, & Palmyra NJ.
-I took a slightly early NJ retirement and am now happily tormenting Fizzix students at Greenwich HS, CT!
 I semi-recently (1996) won the Presidential Award for Excellence in Science Teaching.
 (Yippee...)
-Along with the huge raise the Willingboro Bored of Ed (I was teaching Honors & AP at Willingboro when I won that.
-My eternal thanks to VP Extraordinare Bob Trama and Principal Dr. John Wasinda!
+Along with the huge raise, yeah right, the Willingboro (NJ) Bored of Ed gave me, I was teaching Honors & AP at Willingboro when I won that, I get the privilege of sharing my crap with you...
+My eternal thanks to VP Extraordinare, Bob Trama, and Principal, Dr. John Wasinda!
 Thanks, Guys!
 I owe it to you!
-I now have the privilege of touring my little part of the free world sharing my meager experiences and teaching know-how with my science colleagues and brethren.
-It seems that I am learning more from them than they from me, but. . .
+I now have the privilege of touring my little part of the free Universe sharing my meager experiences and teaching know-how with my science colleagues and brethren.
+It seems that I am learning more from other teachers than they from me, but. . .

 PAEMST96